ergo-services/ergo/README.md

 The one thing that makes embedded EPMD different is the behavior of handling connection hangs - if ergo' node is running as an EPMD client and lost connection, it tries either to run its own embedded EPMD service or to restore the lost connection.

-As an extra option, we provide EPMD service as a standalone application.
-There is a simple drop-in replacement of the original Erlang' epmd daemon.

-`go get -u github.com/halturin/ergo/cmd/epmd`

 ### Observer ###

 It's a standard Erlang tool.
 Observer is a graphical tool for observing the characteristics of Erlang systems.
 The tool Observer displays system information, application supervisor trees, process information.